 See How Julia Can Help You Today

-If you are in need of family law services in Greensboro, Guilford County, North Carolina, and surrounding areas, The Law Office of Julia M. Pendleton can lead, guide and direct you.
+If you are in need of family law services in Greensboro, Guilford County, North Carolina, The Law Office of Julia M. Pendleton can lead, guide and direct you.
 Julia is a dedicated and compassionate attorney with years of experience, and she wants to have an opportunity to meet you.